National Labor Relations Board Reverses Significant Obama-Era Decisions

-The decision comes as welcome news to employers, who have anticipated increased flexibility in controlling their electronic resources since the Board requested briefing from the public on this issue in August 2018.
+The decision comes as welcome news to employers, who had anticipated increased flexibility in controlling their electronic resources since the Board requested briefing from the public on this issue in August 2018.

 Employers May Stop Deducting Union Dues Upon Contract Expiration

 In Valley Hospital Medical Center, 368 NLRB No. 139 (Dec.
-16, 2019), the Board restored employers' right to unilaterally stop deducting union dues upon the expiration of a collective bargaining agreement.
+16, 2019), the Board restored employers’ right to unilaterally stop deducting union dues from employees’ paychecks upon expiration of a collective bargaining agreement.

 Notably, the Valley Hospital Medical Center decision does not prohibit unions from collecting dues after contract expiration.
 It simply holds that, at that point, the employer’s obligation to facilitate dues collection through payroll deductions ends.

 Employers May Require Employee Confidentiality During Workplace Investigations

 Finally, in Apogee Retail LLC d/b/a Unique Thrift Store, 368 NLRB No. 144 (Dec.
 17, 2019), the Board held that employers have a presumptive right to require employee confidentiality for the duration of workplace investigations.